 Having successfully tested the feasibility of retrieval practice at Bedlington Academy, Jo and Louise began preparing the school so that it had a good chance of success (see video above).
 The first step was to create a clear and logical Implementation Plan that set out:

 - a means of knowing how well implementation was going;

 - and the final intended outcomes (and so?)

-This was a collaborative exercise, and the resulting plan (LINK TO BEDLINGTON PLAN)is treated very much as a ‘living’ resource that is revisited and updated in light of new insights regarding implementation.
+This was a collaborative exercise, and the resulting plan is treated very much as a ‘living’ resource that is revisited and updated in light of new insights regarding implementation.

 A key step in this process was defining what they felt were the active ingredients for retrieval practice - the essential practices and behaviours that they believed were needed to make it work.
-They ended up with five core practices, described in the What? column in their implementation plan.
+They ended up with five core practices, described in the Implementation Description (what?) column in their implementation plan.
 By doing so, the school developed:

 - a clear and shared understanding of what the practice entailed;